samwyma/reformation/README.md

 ## Mods

 `reform` loops over and executes all 'mods' defined in the `./mods` folder.
-'Mods' used for modifying your system.
+'Mods' are used for modifying your system.
 Think... aliases, kernel tweaks, users etc...

 ## Known Issues

-Cask does not recognise applications installed outside of Homebrew Cask – in the case that the script fails, you can either remove the application from the install list or uninstall the application causing the failure and try again.
+`brew cask` does not recognise applications installed outside of it – in the case that the script fails, you can either remove the application from the install list or uninstall the application causing the failure and try again.